-Predictions of stellar occultations by TNOs and Centaurs
+Predictions of stellar occultations by TNOs, Centaurs and Trojans

-This page presents the prediction of occultations by selected TNOs and Centaurs of forthcoming months.
+This page presents the prediction of occultations by selected TNOs, Centaurs and Trojans of forthcoming months.
 These predictions are made in the framework of Lucky Star project (led by B. Sicardy) and in collaboration with groups from Paris, Meudon, Granada and Rio.

 For specific campaigns, you can have a look to campaigns page.

 Information about the predictions can be found in Assafin et al. (2010) for Pluto system predictions, Assafin et al. (2012) for the TNO predictions, Camargo et al. (2014) for TNO and Centaur predictions.
 Ephemerides of the selected objects come from Desmars et al. (2015) and they are regularly updated (see 'Ephemerides' section) thanks to observations from Minor Planet Center and our own observations made at ESO, Pic du Midi, Calar Alto, Sierra Nevada and Observatorio do Pico dos Dias, and also from astrometric positions coming from the Dark Energy Survey (Banda-Huarca et al., 2019).
-Predictions make use of Gaia DR2 (Gaia Collaboration, 2018) for the position of the stars and the proper motions.
+Ephemerides of TNO satellites come from the Genoid project (Vachier et al., 2012).
+Predictions make use of Gaia Data releases, currently Gaia eDR3 (Gaia Collaboration, 2020) for the position of the stars and the proper motions.

 You can choose to display the events only visible for a specific place or a specific observatory: